-- (d) For Customers enrolled in the California Alternate Rates for Energy (CARE) and Family Electric Rates Assistance (FERA), the CARE and FERA discount shall not be applied to the retail export compensation rate. - (e) System sizing requirements.
-Customers of Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company enrolling in the net billing tariff are permitted to oversize their generation systems by no more than 50 percent with two requirements.
-First, the measurement of oversizing will be in comparison to the past 12 months of usage unless the customer does not yet have 12 months of usage or attests to having more recently increased their usage, and that customer must attest to expecting to increase their usage to correspond with the system size within 12 months of interconnection.
-Second, net surplus generation will be compensated at the current net surplus compensation rates..
+- (d) Low-income customers (as defined in this decision) may also participate in the net billing tariff.
+For such participants, For Customers enrolled in the California Alternate Rates for Energy (CARE) and Family Electric Rates Assistance (FERA), the CARE and FERA discount will shall not be applied to the retail export compensation rate. - (e) Customer System sizing attestation requirements.
+Customers of Pacific Gas and Electric Company, San Diego Gas & Electric Company, and Southern California Edison Company who enrolling in the net billing tariff are permitted to oversize their generation systems shall by no more than 50 percent with two requirements.
+First, the measurement of oversizing will be in comparison to the past 12 months of usage unless the customer does not yet have 12 months of usage or attests to having more recently increased their usage, and that customer must attest that they expect to expecting to increase their usage accordingly in the next year to correspond with the system size within 12 months of interconnection.
+Second, net surplus generation will be compensated at the current net surplus compensation rates.